moderndatacompany/dataos.info/docs/learn/dp_developer_learn_track/quality_check/index.md

 ![quality_tab.png](/learn/dp_developer_learn_track/quality_check/quality_tab.png)

 <aside class="callout">
 🗣️ In SODA, you can define a title for the check.
-If none is specified, the system automatically uses the check's name as title."
+If none is specified, the system automatically uses the check's name as title.

 </aside>